vislies/2021/gallery/index.md

 </a>

 Not satisfied with the lies he found in the wild, [Ken Moreland] constructed a VisLie of his own.
-Using data from the [CDC Data Tracker], he pulled information about the number of people vaccinated in each US state as well as the total number of COVID-19 deaths that occured in the state.
+Using data from the [CDC Data Tracker], he pulled information about the number of people vaccinated in each US state as well as the total number of COVID-19 deaths that occurred in the state.
 Plotting these together, we get a clear positive correlation between the two.
 It seems like vaccines are killing the very people they are supposed to protect.